Originally posted 2013-04-12 19:32:08.

 However, with both film and digital, there is a trade-off in quality when we raise the film speed and this has to be considered.
 In film, there are two factors which cause a loss of quality.
 Essentially both are caused by the fact that in a more sensitive film, more light-sensitive silver salt is required, and the emulsion has to be thicker.
 The first factor we encounter is film grain or graininess, and the second is that with increased emulsion thickness there is more scope for light to scatter as it passes through, affecting silver molecules which are not part of the image.
 So in addition to increased graininess, we see a degradation of sharpness.

-Film users also increase the effective speed of film by extending the development or push-processing’ film.
+Film users also increase the effective speed of film by extending the development or ‘push-processing’ film.
 However, in addition to the problems we have seen, this causes a marked increase in film contrast.
-This disadvantage does not apply to digital, another reason why it became so quickly accepted by news and sport professionals.
+This disadvantage does not apply to digital, another reason why it became so quickly accepted by news and sport professionals like me.

 However, the digital sensor, not having to deal with graininess, does not have to be so slow and modern digital sensors will show no appreciable noise up to 200 or 400 ISO, or even more.
 SO within a considerable range of sensitivity the sensitivity can be chosen to suit the desired effect with no visible degradation.
 This gives the photographer tremendous flexibility.